 Want to find the perfect TED Talk YouTube can offer?
 I hear there is always one.
 Show the great, introductory “101” series by NatGeo?
 Talk about the latest in space exploration and how it relates to your classroom subject?
 Cat videos for kids?
 (For a debate on their social and cultural implications, of course.)

 No need for anything else than a link to the video.
 Most modern LMS today automatically embed the video on the page.
 In this case, an additional platform for a popular video site like YouTube could actually undermine the experience for your students.
 If they are frequent users they can add your videos to their playlist and watch it on the mobile app, even when they are offline.
 YouTube media production tools are superior too.
 Video analytics have no match.
 This also applies to the app.
 You can monetize your content, or restrict it.
 You have to let them store your content.
 But so do most other platforms.

 Second floor: I want to make and share videos quickly, maybe encourage my students too

 But wait!
 If all you want is to record yourself on a webcam for your students, let me interest you in live conferencing tools!
 In terms of simplicity and quality, BigBlueButton is a safe and sound choice.
 At least stack yor choice against its features.
-(In terms of price too: BBB is open source and you can deploy it on your LMS for free.)
+(In terms of price too: BBB is open source and you can deploy it on your server for free.)

 Third floor: I want to build a content library for easy video deployment